 Neckloop Induction Coils for use with hearing aids equipped with a T switch are available (subject to availability).
 This equipment must be booked in advance by contacting the Tattoo office.

 Assistance dogs can only be accommodated in the disabled area at the front of Sections 1-4 or 12-17.
 Please contact the Tattoo Office for more information.

 Personal Audio Description equipment will be available for selected performances.
 Anyone wishing to access this facility should contact the Tattoo Office for further details, all equipment is subject to availability.

 Parking is not available at the venue.
 Edinburgh Council has more information about parking in the city centre.

 No smoking or vaping in the Tattoo arena.

 The Royal Military Tattoo is Scotland’s biggest, bestselling outdoor spectacle.
 We don’t want anyone to miss out.
 The venue itself is situated in the most popular part of the city by the Castle, high above the skyline.
 For this reason, it may present access difficulties for some.
-Mainly, the elderly, those with disabilities and anyone of limited mobility.
+Mainly, the elderly, people with disabilities or of limited mobility, those with heart or respiratory problems and vertigo sufferers.
 We’ve planned as best we can to help as many guests as possible enjoy this fantastic occasion.

-Wheelchair seating is designated within the arena along the front row sections 1-5 and 12-17 as well as Section 10 facing Edinburgh Castle and allows for an attendant’s seat at no cost.
+Wheelchair seating is designated within the arena along the front row sections 1-4 and 12-17 as well as at the top of Section 10 facing Edinburgh Castle and allows for an attendant’s seat at no cost.

 While we do not provide wheelchairs for guests, every effort is made to assist ticket holders into their seats when we have the resources to do so.